-The fifth and sixth Land Rights and Responsibilities Protocols in our Good Practice Programme, 'Diversification of Ownership and Tenure' and 'Negotiating Transfer of Land to Communities,' set out practical expectations for achieving a more diverse pattern of land ownership, management, and use.
+Our protocols on 'Diversification of Ownership and Tenure' and 'Negotiating Transfer of Land to Communities,' set out practical expectations for achieving a more diverse pattern of land ownership, management, and use.
 They focus on how owners of land can create opportunities for local businesses, residents or community organisations through purchases, leases and other collaborative working arrangements.

 These protocols are supported by a route map, which provides a clear, easy-to-follow visual guide for land owners to create more opportunities for communities to get involved with ownership of land.

-We are also keen to hear about positive examples of good working practices and relationships and we welcome information about successful collaboration that can inform case studies to help others.
+We are always keen to hear about positive examples of good working practices and relationships and we welcome information about successful collaboration that can inform case studies to help others.
 Get in touch if you would like to learn more, take part or share your experiences.

 We have created a list of Frequently Asked Questions to support land owners in providing information about the ownership and use of land detailing who owns the land, their plans for it, and how communities can get in touch with them.